Plumbings of lens spaces and crepant resolutions of compound $A_n$ singularities

 Let $Q_v\subset W$ be the closed exact Lagrangian submanifold obtained as the union of $\overline{Q}_v$ and the Lagrangian core discs of the corresponding Weinstein $n$-handle.
 Consider the Fukaya $A_\infty$-algebra

 which is also augmented by the trivial projection to the idempotents.

-\begin{proposition} There is a quasi-isomorphism $\mathcal{Q}_W\simeq\mathit{LA}^\ast(\Lambda)$ between $A_\infty$-algebras over $\Bbbk$. \end{proposition} \begin{proof} This is essentially the same as \cite{ekle}, Theorem 63, except that in our case the Lagrangian submanifolds $\{Q_v\}_{v\in\Gamma}$ are allowed to have clean, instead of only transverse intersections.
-When the intersections are transverse, an $A_\infty$-morphism $\varphi:\mathcal{Q}_W\rightarrow\mathit{LA}^\ast(\Lambda)$ can be defined by counting holomorphic discs with $m+1$ boundary punctures so that the boundary components are mapped to parallel copies of $\bigcup_{v\in\Gamma}Q_v$, such that the $m$ positive punctures are asymptotic to Lagrangian intersection points, and the unique negative puncture is asymptotic to a Reeb chord in $\mathcal{R}$.
-In our case, to define the map $\varphi:\mathcal{Q}_W\rightarrow\mathit{LA}^\ast(\Lambda)$, one can either perturb the $Q_v$'s so that the intersections become transverse (which does not affect $\mathit{LA}^\ast(\Lambda)$ up to quasi-isomorphism), or one can work directly with the Morse-Bott model, with punctured holomorphic discs replaced with pearly trees \cite{psh,nso}.
+\begin{proposition} There is a quasi-isomorphism $\mathcal{Q}_W\simeq\mathit{LA}^\ast(\Lambda)$ between $A_\infty$-algebras over $\Bbbk$. \end{proposition} \begin{proof} This is essentially the same as \cite{ekle}, Theorem 63, except that in our case the Lagrangian submanifolds $\{Q_v\}_{v\in\Gamma}$ are allowed to have clean, instead of transverse intersections.
+When the intersections are transverse, an $A_\infty$-morphism $\varphi:\mathcal{Q}_W\rightarrow\mathit{LA}^\ast(\Lambda)$ can be defined by counting holomorphic discs with $m+1$ boundary punctures so that the boundary components are mapped to parallel copies of $\bigcup_{v\in\Gamma}\overline{Q}_v$, such that the $m$ positive punctures are asymptotic to Lagrangian intersection points, and the unique negative puncture is asymptotic to a Reeb chord in $\mathcal{R}$.
+Recall that all of the intersections among the Lagrangian submanifolds $\{Q_v\}_{v\in\Gamma}$ appear already in the subcritical Weinstein domain $\overline{W}_0$.
+In our case, to define the map $\varphi:\mathcal{Q}_W\rightarrow\mathit{LA}^\ast(\Lambda)$, one can either perturb the $Q_v$'s so that the intersections become transverse (which does not affect $\mathit{LA}^\ast(\Lambda)$ up to quasi-isomorphism), or one can work directly with the Morse-Bott model, with punctured holomorphic discs replaced with \textit{punctured pearly trees}, see Figure \ref{fig:pearl}.
+These are similar to the pearly trees of holomorphic discs considered in \cite{psh,nso}, except that at the output we have a single puncture asymptotic to the Reeb chords in $\mathcal{R}$.
 The fact that $\varphi$ is a quasi-isomorphism follows from the long exact sequence for the wrapped Floer cohomologies $\mathit{HW}^\ast(\overline{Q}_v,\overline{Q}_w)$ (computed in $\overline{W}_0$) induced by the subdivision of the wrapped Floer cochain complex into the high energy part and the low energy part. \end{proof}

-Combining (\ref{eq:surgery}), (\ref{eq:cobar}) and Proposition \ref{proposition:qis1}, we obtain the generalized Eilenberg-Moore equivalence
+Combining (\ref{eq:surgery}), (\ref{eq:cobar}) and Proposition \ref{proposition:qis1}, we obtain the \textit{generalized Eilenberg-Moore equivalence}

 where in the above $\Bbbk$ is regarded as a right $\mathcal{W}_W$-module.